Deepcuts/r3mux/README.md

-### Markdown
+### What it does

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+The script will scan a specific folder for MKV files, will validate them using mkvalidator.exe

 ```markdown
 Syntax highlighted code block